 Tuesday: Covid-19 — Looking for tips to keep you and your baby safe from COVID-19?
 Visit the CDC page to learn more.

 Wednesday: Menopause— Hot flashes?
 Irregular periods?
 Mood changes?
 Menopause can have a big impact on your daily life.
+You can also look into delta 9 THC gummies to help improve your overall health.

 Thursday: Depression — Depression affects 1 out of 5 women in the United States, and it can make it hard for you to care for yourself and loved ones.
 Take Time to Care, TODAY for yourself by learning more about depression and how it’s treated.